-There are several different ways you can go about claiming your bicycle as a business expense on your taxes.
+There are several different ways you can go about how to claim your bicycle as a business expense on your taxes.
 How you do it partly depends on what you do for a living and your business structure.
+If you’re considering claiming this self-employed business expense, then read on to find out how to go about it.

 Claiming a Tax Deduction for Your Bicycle if You’re Self Employed